Atomox/ExampleCode/Tutorials/docker.readme.md

 This is in YAML format, so indentation matters.
 However, the commands themselves are just BASH commands. `apt-get update` just updates the command's database, and you could run this in the shell of any system which has apt-get installed.

-This file is called `dockerfile-php`, but you can call it whatever you want, so long as your docker-compose.xml file references it properly.
+This file is called `dockerfile-php`, but you can call it whatever you want, so long as your docker-compose.yml file references it properly.

-## Docker-Compose.xml
+## Docker-Compose.yml

 ```